Woolfrey/woolfrey.github.io/README.md

-Hello, I'm Jon 👋
+Ciao! 👋

-Robotics engineer, Six Sigma Black Belt, coffee connoisseur, problem solver, over-thinker.

-This site contains information about me, things I have done, things I find interesting, and is also a platform for sharing some of the knowledge I have accumulated over the years.
+This site contains information about me, things I find interesting, and is also a place to share some of the knowledge I have accumulated over the years.

+⬅️ You can find out more about me here.

+⬇️ You can check out my posts down below.
+Feel free to leave a comment, or ask a question 🙂.